sasamil/parsing-arithmetic-expression/Cpp/readme.md

-Small Python code example to demonstrate the new approach for expression parsing.
+Small C++ code example to demonstrate the new approach for expression parsing.
 It is assumed that input-expression is valid and already tokenized (no blank spaces, no multi-character tokens) - the focus is at parsing algorithm, here.
 The new algorithm itself can be seen in the "rpn" function.

 Two c++ files are provided.